With Each Mile

 GL-iNet Beryl (GL-MT1300) – Travel Router

 The Beryl is small, lightweight & slips easily into travel bags.
 We name our Beryl the same as our home network to avoid reconfiguring phones, cameras & laptops to use the hotel or Airbnb Wi-Fi.
-With Wi-Fi 5 compatibility, it’s perfect for hotel & Airbnb internet connections, while its built-in VPN securely tunnels all traffic for peace of mind.
+It’s perfect for hotel & Airbnb internet connections, while its built-in VPN securely tunnels all traffic for peace of mind.

 Eufy C120 Security Camera